Frederick Kroesen: Red Army Faction attack

 From 1979 to 1983 Kroesen served as commander of United States Army Europe and a commander of the Seventh United States Army.

-Kroesen was injured in Heidelberg on September 15, 1981, when his armoured Mercedes was targeted with an RPG-7 anti-tank rocket.
+Kroesen was injured in Heidelberg on 15 September 1981, when his armoured Mercedes was targeted with an RPG-7 anti-tank rocket.
 Responsibility for the attack was claimed by the "Kommando Gudrun Ensslin" of the Red Army Faction (aka Baader-Meinhof Gang).
 In 1991, West German prosecutors announced that former East German secret police leader Erich Mielke had been indicted for collusion with the attack.

 Later life

 After retiring from the army in 1983, Kroesen became a businessman.
 He was chairman of the board of Military Professional Resources Inc. (incorporated in 1987) and a senior fellow at the Institute of Land Warfare of the Association of the United States Army.
-He was a Vice-President of the American Security Council Foundation.
+He was a vice-president of the American Security Council Foundation.
 General Kroesen was a Compatriot of the George Washington Chapter of the Virginia Society of the Sons of the American Revolution based on the service of his ancestor, Johannes Kroesen, who served as a second lieutenant in the Bucks County Pennsylvania Militia during the Revolutionary War.
+Kroesen also served on the board of advisors for the Center for Military Readiness.

-Kroesen died in Alexandria, Virginia, on April 30, 2020, at the age of 97 after a long illness.
+Kroesen died in Alexandria, Virginia, on 30 April 2020, at the age of 97 after a long illness.
 He was buried in Arlington National Cemetery.